-Financial instruments not recorded in fair value consisted of cash, other receivable, note receivable, accounts payable and accrued liabilities, and due to related party.
+Financial instruments that are not measured at their fair values consist of cash, other receivable, note receivable, accounts payable and accrued liabilities, and due to related party.
 The carrying values of these financial instruments approximate their fair values due to their short-term nature.